dxwc/ysearch/README.md

-[in progress]
+Basic youtube search, video watch and comments view

 # Why

-Youtube currently renders everything but the video section unusable when used on firefox with random desktop user agents.
+Youtube currently renders itself unusable when used on firefox with any user agent randomizer plugins.

+# Use

++ Have node.js installed, git clone and `cd` into this repo
++ `npm install`
++ `npm start`
++ On browser go to: `http://localhost:9000`